Conantokin: Subtypes

 Conantokin are in general named after the specific epithet of the Conus species it is found in, using single-letter abbreviations if possible.
 A conantokin from Conus radiatus is called Conantokin-R, but the latter-discovered ones from Conus rolani are called Conantokin-Rl.
 If a species makes multiple conantokins, numbers or letters are suffixed to the names.
 The abbreviation for "Conantokin" in these names is always "Con".

 Conantokin-G

-Also known as the “sleeper peptide” or CGX-1007, Con-G is a small peptide isolated from the fish-hunting snail, Conus geographus.
+Also known as the “sleeper peptide” or CGX-1007, Conantokin G is a small peptide isolated from the fish-hunting snail, Conus geographus.
 It is the best-characterized conantokin, and acts as a functional inhibitor of NMDAR.

 Con-G shows potential as a neuroprotective agent in ischemic and excitotoxic brain injury, neuronal apoptosis, pain, epilepsy, and as a research tool in drug addiction and Alzheimer's disease.
 Con-G blocks NMDAR-mediated excitatory postsynaptic currents (EPSCs).
 Con-G reduces the strength of excitotoxic intracellular Ca^{2+} actions and blocks different neuronal injuries in vitro.
 In certain injuries Con-G shows an exceptional prolongation of the therapeutic window.
 Con-G can reverse established allodynia and can also fully reverse thermal hypersensitivity induced by nerve injury.